KQM-git/TCL/equipment/weapons/catalysts.md

 | Base ATK | 46 - 608 |
 | CRIT DMG% | 14.4% - 66.2% |

 * Stacks refresh on stack gain and act as one.
+* Stacks are gained upon initial input, not on hit.
+* Stacks are dynamic and can't be snapshotted.
+* The Elemental Skill that triggers a stack is also affected by it.

 {% endtab %}